spectrocloud/pxke-samples/README.md

-# PXKE Samples is a workeing repo providing examples on how to customize the PXK-E Installer.
+# PXKE Samples
+A working repo providing examples on how to customize the PXK-E Installer.

 1. Clone this repo.